raspibolt/raspibolt/guide/bonus/lightning/lndg.md

 ### Blockchain explorer

-To preserve privacy it is better that you use your own self-hosted blockhain explorer (e.g. the BTC RPC Explorer).
+To preserve privacy it is better that you use your own self-hosted blockchain explorer (e.g. the BTC RPC Explorer).

 * Open your LNDg website at https://raspibolt.local:8889 (replace raspibolt.local by your node's IP address if necessary)
 * Click on the "Advanced settings" link